raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The table provides a template for future TLV definitions to follow.
 It is recommended that definitions of future TLVs include a similar table summarizing the contexts where the new TLV is valid.

+# Additional Considerations

+## Service Instances {#serviceinstances}

+We use the term service instance to refer to software running on a host which can receive connections on some set of IP address and port tuples.
+What makes the software an instance is that regardless of which of these tuples the client uses to connect to it, the client is connected to the same software, running on the same node (but see {{anycast}}), and will receive the same answers and the same keying information.

+Service instances are identified from the perspective of the client.
+If the client is configured with IP addresses and port number tuples, it has no way to tell if the service offered at one tuple is the same server that is listening on a different tuple.
+So in this case, the client treats each such tuple as if it references a separate service instance.

+In the case where a server is specified using a hostname and the port number is implicit, for example port 53 for DNS-over-TCP or port 853 for DNS-over-TLS, the (hostname, port) tuple uniquely identifies the service instance (hostname comparisons are case-insensitive
+{{RFC1034}}.

+In cases where a server is specified or configured using a hostname and TCP port number, such as in the content of a DNS SRV record {{?RFC2782}}, two different configurations (or DNS SRV records) are considered to be referring to the same service instance if they contain the same hostname (subject to the usual case insensitive DNS name matching rules {{!RFC1034}} {{!RFC1035}}) and TCP port number.

+It is possible that two hostnames might point to some common IP addresses; this is a configuration error which the client is not obliged to detect.
+The effect of this could be that after being told to disconnect, the client might reconnect to the same server because it is represented as a different service instance.

+Implementations SHOULD NOT resolve hostnames and then perform matching of IP address(es) in order to evaluate whether two entities should be determined to be the "same service instance".

+## Anycast Considerations {#anycast}

+When an anycast service is configured on a particular IP address and port, it must be the case that although there is more than one physical server responding on that IP address, each such server can be treated as equivalent.
+What we mean by "equivalent" here is that both servers can provide the same service and, where appropriate, the same authentication information, such as PKI certificates, when establishing connections.

+In principle, anycast servers could maintain sufficient state that they can both handle packets in the same TCP connection.
+In order for this to work with DSO, they would need to also share DSO state.
+It is unlikely that this can be done successfully, however, so we recommend that each anycast server instance maintain its own session state.

+If a change in network topology causes packets in a particular TCP connection to be sent to an anycast server instance that does not know about the connection, the new server will automatically terminate the connection with a TCP reset, since it will have no record of the connection, and then the client can reconnect or stop using the connection, as appropriate.

+If after the connection is re-established, the client's assumption that it is connected to the same service is violated in some way, that would be considered to be incorrect behavior in this context.
+It is however out of the possible scope for this specification to make specific recommendations in this regard;
+that would be up to follow-on documents that describe specific uses of DNS stateful operations.

+## Connection Sharing {#sharing}

+As previously specified for DNS over TCP {{!RFC7766}}:

+       To mitigate the risk of unintentional server overload, DNS clients MUST take care to minimize the number of concurrent TCP connections made to any individual server.
+It is RECOMMENDED that for any given client/server interaction there SHOULD be no more than one connection for regular queries, one for zone transfers, and one for each protocol that is being used on top of TCP (for example, if the resolver was using TLS).
+However, it is noted that certain primary/secondary configurations with many busy zones might need to use more than one TCP connection for zone transfers for operational reasons (for example, to support concurrent transfers of multiple zones).

+A single server may support multiple services, including DNS Updates
+{{?RFC2136}}, DNS Push Notifications {{?I-D.ietf-dnssd-push}},
+and other services, for one or more DNS zones.
+When a client discovers that the target server for several different operations is the same service instance (see {{serviceinstances}}), the client SHOULD use a single shared DSO Session for all those operations.

+This requirement has two benefits.
+First, it reduces unnecessary connection load on the DNS server.
+Second, it avoids paying the TCP slow start penalty when making subsequent connections to the same server.

+However, server implementers and operators should be aware that connection sharing may not be possible in all cases.
+A single host device may be home to multiple independent client software instances that don't coordinate with each other.
+Similarly, multiple independent client devices behind the same NAT gateway will also typically appear to the DNS server as different source ports on the same client IP address.
+Because of these constraints, a DNS server MUST be prepared to accept multiple connections from different source ports on the same client IP address.

+## Zero Round-Trip Operation

+DSO permits zero round-trip operation using TCP Fast Open {{?RFC7413}}
+and TLS 1.3 {{?I-D.ietf-tls-tls13}}
+to reduce or eliminate
+round trips in session establishment.

+A client MAY send multiple response-requiring DSO messages using TCP fast open or TLS 1.3 early data, without having to wait for a response to the first request message to confirm successful establishment of a DSO session.

+However, a client MUST NOT send unacknowledged DSO request messages until after a DSO Session has been mutually established.

+Similarly, a server MUST NOT send DSO request messages until it has received a response-requiring DSO request message from a client and transmitted a successful NOERROR response for that request.

+Caution must be taken to ensure that DSO messages sent before the first round-trip is completed are idempotent, or are otherwise immune to any problems that could be result from the inadvertent replay that can occur with zero round-trip operation.

+## Middlebox Considerations

+Where an application-layer middlebox (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path, care must be taken to avoid inappropriately passing session signaling through the middlebox.

+In cases where a DSO session is terminated on one side of a middlebox, and then some session is opened on the other side of the middlebox in order to satisfy requests sent over the first DSO session, any such session MUST be treated as a separate session.
+If the middlebox does implement DSO sessions, it MUST handle unrecognized TLVs in the same way as any other DSO implementation as described below in {{unrecognized}}.

+This does not
+preclude the use of DSO messages in the presence of an IP-layer middlebox, such as a NAT that rewrites IP-layer and/or transport- layer headers but otherwise preserves the effect of a single session between the client and the server.
+And of course it does not apply to middleboxes that do not implement DNS Stateless Operations.

+These restrictions do not apply to such middleboxes: since they have no way to understand a DSO message, a pass-through middlebox like the one described in the previous paragraph will pass DSO messages unchanged or drop them (or possibly drop the connection).
+A middlebox that is not doing a strict pass-through will have no way to know on which connection to forward a DSO message, and therefore will not be able to behave incorrectly.

+To illustrate the above, consider a network where a middlebox terminates one or more TCP connections from clients and multiplexes the queries therein over a single TCP connection to an upstream server.
+The DSO messages and any associated state are specific to the individual TCP connections.
+A DSO-aware middlebox MAY in some circumstances be able to retain associated state and pass it between the client and server (or vice versa) but this would be highly TLV-specific.
+For example, the middlebox may be able to maintain a list of which clients have made Push Notification subscriptions {{?I-D.ietf-dnssd-push}} and make its own subscription(s) on their behalf, relaying any subsequent notifications to the client (or clients) that have subscribed to that particular notification.

 # IANA Considerations